Rick's Daily Tips

 There is relatively little profit in “leaving well enough alone”.

 Literally billions of dollars are to be made with every release of the next version of Windows.
-I believe that’s why Microsoft reversed their decision to make Windows 10 the last version of Windows, ever.
+I believe that’s why Microsoft reversed their decision to make Windows 10 the last version of Windows ever and release Windows 11.

 Don’t get me wrong.
 I’m not anti-capitalist in the least.
 I’m all for companies making a good profit from their R&D investments.
-After all, capitalism is the engine that has kept our great country great for well over 200 years.
+After all, capitalism is the engine that has kept our great country great for two and a half centuries.

 Consider this: Would hospitals and patients settle for medical devices that crash and freeze up in the middle of a serious operation?
-Would drivers settle for automobiles that stalled in the middle of the road every 5th or 6th trip?
+Would drivers settle for automobiles that stalled in the middle of the road every 80th trip?

-The answer to these questions is no, and we shouldn’t have to settle for a computer system that crashes at the worst possible times either.
+The answer to these questions is no, and we shouldn’t have to settle for computer systems that crash at the worst possible times either.

 Bottom line: Computers have been around for well over half a century now.
 It is not an immature industry.

-At this point in the game, the only time a computer should ever crash is when a critical piece of hardware fails.
-In my humble opinion, modern computers should rarely (if ever) fail from a software glitch.
+At this point in the game, the only time a computer (or smartphone, tablet or printer) should ever crash is when a critical piece of hardware fails.
+In my humble opinion, modern computers and other devices that are powered by chips and software code should rarely (if ever) fail from a software glitch.
 Just sayin’.

 </end of rant>